Travel.State.Gov >

 Reconsider Travel to:

 Country Summary: Violent crime, such as armed carjacking, mugging, home invasion, and kidnapping, can occur at any time.
-Local police are willing but often lack the capability to respond effectively to serious criminal incidents and terrorist attacks.
-Emergency medical and fire service is also limited.
+Local police often lack the capability to respond effectively to serious crimes and terrorist attacks.
+Emergency medical and fire services are limited.
+Avoid traveling after dark in Kenya due to crime and poor traffic safety.

 Read the country information page for additional information about travel to Kenya.